kongondo/Blog/README.md

 * The module also adds 3 fields (biography, image and title) to the user template.
 These are needed for the Blog Author biography.
 * **On uninstall, all installed Fields, Templates, Template Files and Blog Pages are left untouched.
 If you need to remove them, you have to do it manually (or using the API)**.
 This is in order to protect existing data.
 * Role 'author' and permission 'blog' are created on install.
+* In order to use the Recent Tweets Widget, you will need to separately install and setup the module 'MarkupTwitterFeed' (see resources below).

 ##How to Install